kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2019-11-18-how-google-maps-makes-money.md

 Therefore, **my final estimate for Google Maps API revenue is $0.65 bn with a range from $0.3bn to $1bn.**

-## ⚖️ How Much Revenue Google Maps Eans Compared to Alphabet Inc. Revenue
+## ⚖️ How Much Revenue Google Maps Earns Compared to Alphabet Inc. Revenue

 Google Maps revenue, according to my estimate, is **$4.3bn a year**.
-It is impressive, but it is just a **small drop in Google's total revenue.** The total revenue for Alphabet Inc (Google's parent company) is $137bn in 2018.
+It is impressive, but it is just a **small drop in Google's total revenue.** The total revenue for Alphabet Inc (Google's parent company) is [$137bn](https://www.sec.gov/Archives/edgar/data/1652044/000165204419000004/goog10-kq42018.htm){:target="_blank"} in 2018.
 Google Maps are just **3% of total revenue.**

 ![Stack Bar Chart showing the composition of Alphabet's (Google's) Revenu and how much of it is generated by Google Maps](/assets/images/alphabet_google_share_of_google_maps_on_revenue_chart.png)

 The reason why Google Maps is just a big opportunity is not that it is a large revenue generator right now.
 The main point is that this **revenue has a significant potential to double to $9 billion or even more in a couple of years.** That can help significantly in net income growth in the coming years.

-If you want to explore Google Financials further a recomment my article reviewing their recent [annual report.](https://www.kamilfranek.com/google-alphabet-financial-results/)
+If you want to explore Google Financials further a recommend my article reviewing their recent [annual report.](https://www.kamilfranek.com/google-alphabet-financial-results/)

 ## 💰 How Much Is Google Maps Worth: Valuation of Google Maps as a Standalone Business.